-I’m a huge believe in pressing a lot when sewing, so at this stage i like to turn the pocket lining towards the wrong side and press along the pocket opening to make sure its neat.
+I’m a huge believer in pressing a lot when sewing, so at this stage, I like to turn the pocket lining towards the wrong side and press along the pocket opening to make sure it’s neat.

 This is where you need to be careful and pay attention.
 On the left pocket only sew 5/8” (1.5cm) from the raw edge around the curved edge, stopping at the notch indicated on the pattern piece, then pivot towards the seam allowance, sew and then backstitch to reinforce.
 Sew only the Pocket Lining and Pocket together, not the pants.
 The opening created in the left pocket will be the entry into the pants or shorts.

 When joining the left pocket to pieces, after pivoting I like to add a bartack for greater reinforcement.
 This edge will take a lot of strain when you take your pants on and off.